-This is an emergency - these dolphins are in real trouble.
+These dolphins are in real trouble.
 Together, it’s possible to save them.

 Māui dolphins, Cephalorhynchus hectori maui, were recognised as a distinct subspecies of Hector’s dolphins in 2002, as a result of genetic research by New Zealand scientist Dr Alan Baker.

 Before then, they were called the North Island Hector’s dolphin.

 The dolphins’ common name is Māui, after the Māori name for the North Island – te Ika a Māui.
 They are also known as Māui dolphins, usage WWF now favours in line with the Department of Conservation.
 The Māori name for Māui dolphins is popoto.

 With a total population estimated at about 63 adults, Māui dolphins are the world’s rarest marine dolphin.
 The Department of Conservation in 2016 released a new "abundance estimate", estimating that there were 63 Māui dolphins over the age of one year, with a 95% confidence interval of 57-75, meaning scientists are 95% sure that there is between 57 and 75 individuals excluding calves.
 The previous abudance estimate was 55, but as the confidence intervals for each estimate overlap, this does not mean the population has stablised or increased.

 It is very unlikely that more than 10 calves exist at any given time with a population level this low.
 It also means there needs to be about 20 mature adult females (over 7 years of age) for the population to recover.